gabacode/chatGPDP/README.md

 This is a fake scenario and should not be taken seriously.

-Change the `initial_prompt` variable in `chat.py` to change your fictional character's behavior.
+Change the `initial_prompt` variable in `config.py` to change your fictional character's desired behavior.

 ## Instructions